flet-dev/website/docs/tutorials/python-realtime-chat.md

 * Using built-in PubSub library
 * Building page layout with reusable controls
 * Delivering the app as a Progressive Web App (PWA)

+In this tutorial, you have learnt how to:

+* Create a simple Flet app;
+* Add page controls and handle events;
+* Use buuilt in PubSub library;
+* User AlertDialog for entering user name;
+* Build page layout with reusable controls;
+* Deploy your Flet app to the web;

+For further reading you can explore [controls](/docs/controls) and [examples repository](https://github.com/flet-dev/examples/tree/main/python).

+We would love to hear your feedback!
+Please drop us an [email](mailto:hello@flet.dev), join the discussion on [Discord](https://discord.gg/dzWXP8SHG8), follow on [Twitter](https://twitter.com/fletdev).